Policies and Communications for service incidents

 A list of minor service updates can be found on our Weekly Releases page.

 Planned maintenance includes updates and changes to the service to provide increased stability, reliability, and performance.
 These changes can include:

 - Integrated services, such as a new version of Office 365 or Azure

-- Customer Engagement service changes and software updates
+- Service changes and software updates

 To limit the impact on users, the maintenance window is planned according to the region where environments are deployed.
 The following list shows the maintenance window for each region.
 The times are shown in Coordinated Universal Time (UTC, which is also known as Greenwich Mean Time).

 |DEU||crm.microsoftdynamics.de||5 PM to 2 AM|